erizov/Professor/semester_7/lecture_40_llm_fundamentals/fine_tuning_llm/README.md

 ## Introduction

-Fine Tuning Large language system addresses concept in large language models fundamentals.
+Fine Tuning Large language system addresses concept in large language systems fundamentals.

 This algorithm/pattern is used in computer science and software engineering for solving a specific class of problems efficiently.

 ## TL;DR

-**One Sentence**: A computational intelligence algorithm that learns patterns from data to make predictions or decisions.
+**One Sentence**: A specific computational intelligence technique with defined behavior.